lambdaclass/cairo-vm/docs/vm/README.md

 - **main_scope:** Usually something like `__main__`.
 All the identifiers associated with main function will be identified as `__main__`.identifier_name.
 Useful to identify the entrypoint of the program.
 - **prime:** The cairo prime in hexadecimal format.
 As explained above, all arithmetic operations are done over a base field, modulo this primer number.
 - **reference_manager:** Contains information about cairo variables.
 This information is useful to access to variables when executing cairo hints.

+# Code Walkthrough

+If you want a step by step guide on how to implement your own VM you can read our [code walkthrough in Go](https://github.com/lambdaclass/cairo-vm_in_go?tab=readme-ov-file#code-walkthroughwrite-your-own-cairo-vm)